preconfxsd/serhatv.github.io/readfirst.md

 permalink: /readfirst/
 ---

-This is a space only about publication of my digital notes.
+This is public space of my digital notes.